ryangoggin/ryangoggin/README.md

 -->
 ### Welcome to my Github! 👋

-📝 I'm Ryan and I'm a Full-Stack Software Engineer w/ an Sc.B. in Chemical Engineering from Brown University
+📝 I'm Ryan and I'm a Software Engineer w/ an Sc.B. in Chemical Engineering from Brown University

 🏢 I have professional experience in software engineering for data platforms, web and mobile apps, and biotech/pharmaceuticals